 Here at myLifeSite, we are able to gather lots of great insights and comments from the thousands of people who follow our blog posts and who are actively engaged in the process of researching continuing care retirement communities (CCRCs or “life plan communities”).
 This helps us develop content that we hope speaks directly to the types of questions and concerns that people have related to CCRCs.
+For instance, we frequently receive questions about the different types and nuances of CCRC contracts.
+In this post, we’ll provide an expanded explanation of the different types of CCRC contracts, with a few additional details that are important to understand.
+You can learn more about CCRC/life plan communities by visiting the resources of our website.

 Types of CCRC contracts